 I am a musician, neuroscientist, computer scientist, and a mixed-media artist who, with eternal curiousity and a proclivity for collaboration,

-inspiring, and talented partner AEBO, our little gem Florentine, and our furry daughter Luna.
+inspiring, and talented partner AEBO, our little gem Florentine, our stoic beau Julius, and our furry daughter with a moustache Luna.

 This site is a portal to my work and passions.
 Happy exploring.

 This site was born from an identity crisis: when meeting new people who posed the question "What do you do?", I'd pause, and struggle to respond.
 This is not a trick question,